 We get many questions from people that find their way to our website or one of our social media sites.
 One common question is “Why are you always fundraising?”
 The answer to the last question is there is still so much to be done and this is a small independent film financed by donations.
 Another common question is “What are you working on now?”
 The answer is we are in the post production phase and primarily editing, but what does that mean.

-Editing is not the only post-production step that needs to be completed in order to have our first screening.
+Editing is not the only post-production step that needs to be completed in order to have our first focus group event.

 Graphics have been a part of movies for the beginning.
 Graphics guide the viewer giving them information as they watch the film.
 The title cards and lower thirds give a reference to the time, place and people of the movie.
 This is especially critical in a documentary where the cast is literally hundreds of people telling different parts of one story.

 Color grading or color correction is the last step on the visual side of the movie.
 This involves balancing all the light levels between each shot.
 One-shot can be too dark and another too bright, all depending on a host of variables like location, weather, or time of day.
 Filmmakers can also use the overall “color” of a scene or the entire film to influence the appearance and mood of the film.

 Eventually, after many, many hours the story and images align and you reach picture lock.
 We are shooting for picture lock by April 6th.
 This does not mean that the movie is done, it merely indicates that the story and supporting visuals crafted into their final sequence.

 We are so blessed at The Girl Who Wore Freedom because our score is being created by the amazing, Jeff Kurtenacker.
 You can read about his experiences with the Production team last summer in his post: Scoring Freedom and Hope.